OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild.md

 ## How to build or manipulate tmbuild from source

-You can find the source code of tmbuild in folder `code\utils\tmbuild`.
+You can find the source code of tmbuild in the folder `code\utils\tmbuild`.
 In the folder `code\utils`, you can also find the source code of all the other uses the engine uses.

 You can build tmbuild via tmbuild.
 All you need to do is navigate the `code\utils` folder and run `tmbuild --project tmbuild`.